-Of course, you will need your computer.
+Of course, you will need your computer for virtual work.
 If you are accustomed to using a desktop computer at work, possibly with multiple screens, you will find that working from your laptop is painful and inefficient.
 Depending on the type of work that you do, a printer or a scanner (or both) may be necessary.
 Often if your company requires you to work from home, there is a program for reimbursement or direct issue of the equipment that you need to do your job.
 You will need a work surface, a comfortable chair, and good lighting.
-If you will be participating in conference calls or group meetings, you may want a headset with a microphone.
+If you participate in conference calls or group meetings, you may want a headset with a microphone.
 And, of course, you will need a good quality web camera, either the one on your computer or a higher quality version that clips to your monitor.

 Don't forget the office supplies!
 You will need pens, pencils, notepads, notebooks, a stapler, paper clips, file folders, and myriad other office supplies, depending upon how you work.
 Printer paper and ink cartridges are important if you need to print documents, and you will need a filing system for all of the documents that you print.

 A reliable and fast internet connection is critical to efficient work from home.
-Ask your company about their policy for reimbursement of this expense and always choose the fastest speed that is available (that fits your budget).
-Internet speed is especially important as you begin participating in video conferences, webinars, and using VOIP telephony.
-The ability to stream video for training or other purposes will also exact a toll on your internet bandwidth.
+Ask your company about their policy for reimbursement of this expense and always choose the fastest available speed (that fits your budget).
+Internet speed is especially important as you begin participating in video conferences, webinars and using VOIP telephony.
+Streaming video for training or other purposes will also exact a toll on your internet bandwidth.

-Project management, task management, and productivity software call all be helpful in organizing your time and ensuring that nothing falls through a crack.
+Project management, task management, and productivity software call all help to organize your time and ensure that nothing falls through a crack.
 For simple lists or project management, we recommend either Trello or Asana.
 Both of these tools are affordable and feature-packed.
 If you manage software or other development tasks, perhaps Jira is the best solution for those applications.

 All work and no play is, well, no fun.
 Be sure to set aside breaks throughout your day and consider informal Zoom calls with your colleagues to chat and connect socially.
-It can be lonely working at home, make time to socialize and to stay connected with your colleagues.
+It can be lonely working at home; make time to socialize and stay connected with your colleagues.

-As we all move towards a more virtual work life, keep these tips in mind in order to create the most pleasant and efficient arrangement possible.
+As we all move towards a more virtual work life, keep these tips in mind to create the most pleasant and efficient arrangement possible.